YouSour/dental_vantha/cpanel/README.md

-# Rateor Boilerplate
+# Meteor Cpanel
-Meteor boilerplate for Rabbit Training Center.
+Meteor Cpanel for Rabbit Training Center.

 ## Usage
 - Copy the sample module and rename